EvanHei/FileLocker/README.md

 - **Logging**: Logs important events such as encryption and decryption with Serilog.
 - **Constant-Time Comparison**: Uses libraries with constant-time comparison to mitigate timing attacks.
 - **File Shredder**: Deletes files without leaving traces by overwriting with random data.
-- **Customizable Encryption**: Allows selection of different encryption algorithms.
+- **Customization**: Allows selection of different encryption algorithms.
 - **SOLID Principles**: Follows SOLID principles to facilitate quick code updates in the case of a new exploit.